JunUCLA/kokoa-clone-2025/README.md

 Came back to Nomad Coders for lectures.

-First goal is to get used to JavaScript.
+My very first goal is to develop my JavaScript skills.